 Also, teachers often need to be motivated and reassured that their educational organizations are going to support and help them throughout the whole transition process.
 This last idea can be achieved by building support groups for multiple topics, such as technology, mental health, guidance, and many more.
 It adds extreme value to the overall process, and makes teachers feel that they are still part of their community, even in an online environment.
 Because we are all part of a society, we feel the need to be connected with others, as well as to know that we are part of a community.
 Outside remote teaching is easier to achieve this, but when it comes to online teaching, the situation becomes challenging.
 Teachers need the best support they can get, so they can stay highly motivated to achieve their best results.

 Students appreciate and feel highly motivated by the freedom of educational customization that a HyFlex model offers.
 They enjoy being involved in deciding how they want to attend courses according to their schedule.
 Also, having the ability to be more responsible regarding their learning experience can boost their motivation, as well as their metacognitive skills.
 Nevertheless, pitfalls concerning students have to be addressed.
-Even though students show enthusiasm, universities might need to increase their support for them.
 Including educational technologies such as FeedbackFruits tools can reduce the disconnectivity that may arise from this new form of education while making courses more engaging.
 They can create support teams that will guide their students, and answer their questions regarding the use of the new technology, how the new process is going to be implemented and how it can affect them.
 All the information that is student related, such as coursemanuals, can be placed in interactive documents and interactive presentations, for example.
 Why do that?
 Because it provides more interactive instructions for this new educational form, and keeps students enthusiastic about it.